laiquet/idtrackerai-enhanced/docs/source/user_guide/video_generators.rst

     --tl           ``int`` Trail length, number of points used to draw the individual trajectories traces.
 Only for general videos.
 Default is 30.
     --s            ``int`` Frame where to start the video.
     --e            ``int`` Frame where to end the video.
+    --size         ``int`` Size of the squared individual videos.
+Defaults to the median body length of the animals.